top of page

 The National Guide for Rural Tourism Stakeholders is a joint effort by SEED and the Malta Tourism Authority.
 While SEED leads research and drafting, the Guide is shaped through a sector-wide process that values the knowledge, needs, and experiences of Malta’s rural communities and tourism actors.

-The Guide reflects diverse voices: residents, rural operators, cultural and environmental actors, tourism businesses, local councils, NGOs, and public institutions.
+The Guide reflects diverse voices: residents, rural operators, cultural and environmental actors, tourism businesses, academia, local councils, NGOs, and public institutions.
 It promotes shared principles and good practices, while respecting the uniqueness of Malta’s rural identity.

 By bringing together SEED's field knowledge, MTA’s strategic direction, and input from stakeholders across Malta and Gozo, we aim to create a resource that protects authenticity, fosters sustainable growth, and supports rural tourism that benefits all.